oVirt/ovirt-site/source/feature/predictable-vnic-order.html.md

 Cons:

-*   requires intimacy with each guest OS.
+*   Requires intimacy with each guest OS.
+*   Guests that already have a predictable naming convention are going to suffer unneeded level of complexity.

 ### User Experience